deniskyashif/blog/content/posts/2019-02-17-implementing-a-regex-engine.md

 title: "Implementing a Regular Expression Engine"
 date: 2019-02-17T15:05:00+02:00
 draft: false
-tags: ["regular-expression", "parser", "compiler", "finite-state-machine", "javascript"]
+tags: ["regex", "parser", "compiler", "finite-state-machine", "javascript"]
 useMath: true
-summary: "Using the Thompson construction algorithm."
+summary: "Using the Thompson's construction algorithm."
 description: "This article describes how to implement a simple and efficient regular expression engine following the Thompson's construction algorithm."
 ---

 Understanding and using regular expressions properly is a valuable skill when it comes to text processing.
 Due to their declarative yet idiomatic syntax, regular expressions can sometimes be a source of confusion (even [anxiety](https://stackoverflow.com/questions/172303/is-there-a-regular-expression-to-detect-a-valid-regular-expression)) amongst software developers.
 In this article, we'll implement a simple and efficient regex engine.
 We'll define the syntax of our regular expressions, learn how to parse them and build our recognizer.
 First, we'll briefly cover some theoretical foundations.

 ## Finite Automata
 In informal terms **finite automation** (or **finite state machine**) is an abstract machine that  has states and transitions between these states.
 It is always in one of its states and while it reads an input it switches from state to state.
-It has a start state and can have one or more end (accepting) states.
+It has a **start state** and can have one or more **end (accepting) states**.

 ### Deterministic Finite Automata (DFA)